ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 3. Verifier and RP developers need explicit definitions of each state in order to accomplish the goals of (1) and (2).

    Reason: without such guidance, the Verifier will append plenty of raw supporting info.
-The  relieves the Verifier of making the hard decisions.
+This relieves the Verifier of making the hard decisions.
 Of course, this raw info will be mostly non-interpretable and therefore non-actionable by the Relying Party.

 4. Support standards and non-standard extensibility for (1) and (2).